EncodePanda/crufty/README.md

 ## Usage

 ```
-> crufty help
 A command-line tool that scans projects for large build artifacts and cleans them up

 Usage: crufty <COMMAND>

 Commands:
   scan   Scan for build artifacts in the current directory
+  clean  Clean all build artifacts in the current directory
   help   Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help
   -V, --version  Print version
 ```

-## Usage example
+## Usage examples

 ### Basic Scan